ddnexus/elastics-doc/source/doc/2-flex/2-Templating/4-Variables.md

 # Variables

-When you call a generated method (originated by a template), you can pass a hash of variables that will be interpolated into the templates.
+When you call a generated method (originated by a template), you can pass a list of hashes of variables that will be interpolated into the templates.

+> __Notice__: We will use just one hash in the following examples, but you can actually pass a list of hashes that will be deep merged into one single hash {% see 2.2.4#7_single_call_level Single Call Level %}.

 For example:

 {% highlight yaml %}